cits3007/cits3007.github.io/assets/labs/lab03.md

 ### 1.3.
 Discussion of code

-When programs are run which use the `setuid` feature, there are multiple different sorts of "user id" at play.
+When programs are run which use the `setuid` feature, there are multiple different sorts of "user ID" at play.

 - `rUID` -- the real user ID.
 This means the ID of the user who created the process.
 - `rGID` -- the real group ID.
-This means the GID of the user who created the process.
+This means the group ID of the user who created the process.
 - `eUID` -- the effective user ID.
 For many executables, this will be the same as the `rUID`.
 But if an executable has the